 When we bought our first house, the very first thing I planted was a huge tunnel of sweet peas right in the center of the garden.
 That spring, as the first flowers opened, their scent transported me back in time to the summers of my youth and the happy memories of picking flowers in Grammy’s garden.

 Over the years I have conducted numerous sweet pea trials, growing and testing close to a hundred different varieties, including both heirloom and hybrid types.
 While all have been beautiful, I do have favorites, and there are a handful I just can’t live without.

 This post lists my current favorites, including many new varieties we’re offering for 2020, grouped by color.

 In warmer regions (zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
 Everywhere else, sow in late winter/early spring.

-Soak the seeds in water for 8 to 10 hours before sowing.
+Soak the seeds in water for 24 hours before sowing.
 This softens the seed coat and speeds up the sprouting process.
 For specific seed sowing information see our resource, How to Grow Sweet Peas.